dorjeduck/joy_of_mojo/content/posts/generic_quicksort/index.md

 ```

+---

 Output:

 > before sort: Rose (20), Tom (21), Julia (22), Sam (20), Rose (21), Tom (22), Julia (20)
 >
 >  after sort: Rose (20), Sam (20), Julia (20), Tom (21), Rose (21), Tom (22), Julia (22)

+---

+### Remarks

+The Mojo standard library includes a [partition](https://docs.modular.com/mojo/stdlib/algorithm/sort#partition) method that appears to function similarly to the custom `_partition` method defined in this demonstration.
+However, I have not yet figured out how to utilize it within the context of this demo.

+T